Professional member: £108.00

 When it comes to IT contract law, Richard Stephens is gold prospector, miner and analyst rolled into one.
 His capacity to spot the important changes and his renowned ability to communicate the golden truths in a crisp and surprisingly entertaining fashion has meant that his Annual IT Contracts Updates are always sold out.

-Richard Stephens' Annual IT Contracts Update 2018 will take place on 1 February at Herbert Smith in London.
-Further dates for Leeds and Bristol are set to be announced shortly.
+Richard Stephens' Annual IT Contracts Update 2018 will take place on 1 February at Herbert Smith in London, 8 February at DLA Piper Leeds and 13 February at Osborne Clarke Bristol.
 Richard will be reviewing judgments and distilling lessons from them, spotting cases that might well affect your clients and your contracts, even though the subject-matter may be far removed from tech law, and using his unrivalled experience of working on IT contracts to suggest methods of coping with any changes .
 His insights make this an unmissable event at a price that no commercial provider can match.

 This seminar is of relevance to both lawyers in private practice and in-house lawyers.
 It offers a gold opportunity to enrich your knowledge.

 This essential Update event sells out every year so reserve your place now.

 Richard Stephens is a very well-known lawyer, having worked for 30 years in the IT Law area, advising both market leaders and SME's on a wide variety of commercial transactions, re-negotiations and disputes, crossing many fields, including major procurements, outsourcing and Intellectual Property.

 Richard is recognised as one of the leaders in the IT Legal scene, being listed as such in Chambers Guide to the Legal Profession.
 His work for the industry is also noted, he is a past Chair of SCL and is an SCL Fellow.
 Richard is also Chair of the Legal Affairs Group at Intellect and has been a frequent speaker at both national and international conferences.